Create reports and visualizations with data from Codat and other sources by using a data warehouse

-Codat provides a standardised data format and a universal API for integrating with accountancy applications and financial data sources.
+Codat provides a standardized data format and a universal API for integrating with accountancy applications and financial data sources.
 If you use Codat, chances are you also use other SaaS tools for things like online ads, analytics, CRM, and customer support.
 You could benefit by combining data from all of their cloud platforms and internal databases to surface insights and improve their performance — but how?

 To populate a data warehouse, you can extract data from SaaS applications and on-premises databases and load it using an ETL (extract, transform, load) tool.
 Once the data is available, analysts can use it to create reports.